 Gavin Harrison, the super-virtuoso prog/fusion drummer (King Crimson, etc.) is a Shaggs freak.
 He’s played “My Pal Foot Foot” during drum clinics…and confessed that sometimes he would play Shaggs drummer Helen Wiggin’s beats (sic) during King Crimson sets.
 The idea of playing My Pal Foot Foot to a bunch of proghead drum students really appeals to me.
 Imagine them coming home, twirling their sticks, and youtubing it.
 Feel their pain.

 So I never did pick up the album, Philosophy of the World.
 (Philosophy of the World?)
 I was fascinated and repelled at the same time, like watching the Crumb documentary.
 I don’t think I ever heard anything that helped me put it into context until I picked up a mess of CDs of Indonesian music and discovered their own meter free music.
-And while the Shaggs weren’t actually meter free–they just couldn’t play together, and their songs lurched and stalled like a dying carburetor, they might have been huge in certain parts of Indonesia.
+And while the Shaggs weren’t actually meter free–they just couldn’t play together, and their songs lurched and stalled like a dying carburetor—they might have been huge in certain parts of Indonesia.
 Foot Foot would have even made linguistic sense there.
+(What morphologists call reduplication—repeating a word to make another word, like foot into foot foot—doesn’t sound weird at all to an Indonesian.)
 Somehow that made me feel better.

 Still, though, I’d rather not think about it.